David-again/ATC-Update-Rate-Statistics/README.md

 ## 4. Test Cases

-Please see the docs in the `/Testing` folder for details about testing and creating test cases.
+Please consult the `ReleaseTestPlan.md` for details about testing and creating/substituting test cases.

 ## 5. Performance
 Run-time will vary with the number of ***unique*** target addresses, and not the total number of records in the input file.
 This is because the algorithm involves iterating as many times as the number of unique target address.
-Therefore, performance is `O(N)-time`.
+Therefore, performance is **`O(N)-time`**.

 ## 6. Limitations
 Please review the following sections above: